 COVID-19 is seen to have a tropism for the central nervous system.
 In one case series, out of 214 COVID-19 patients, 36% presented with one or more neurological symptoms including headache, dizziness, myalgias, and anosmia, as well as cases of encephalopathy, encephalitis, necrotizing hemorrhagic encephalopathy, stroke, seizures, rhabdomyolysis, and Guillain-Barré syndrome (5,6).
 However, only 2.2% have a history of stroke, which is no different from the general population (6).
 In addition, studies also show that patients with a history of stroke have increased the rate of death due to COVID-19 by three times.

 Gabriel and Galan propose four mechanisms for stroke due to COVID-19.
 The first is the invasion of vessel walls (i.e. endotheliitis) via the ACE2 receptor.
-The second is coagulation disorder where the virus causes thrombosis via immune system activation (i.e. cytokine storm).
+The second is coagulation disorder where the virus causes thrombosis via immune system activation (this article discusses What are the Symptoms of Deep Vein Thrombosis).
 The third mechanism is cerebral embolism due to myocardial damage.
 The fourth proposed mechanism is the destabilization of atheromatous plaque leading to cerebral emboli (6).

 Recently, Chibale et al reported a case of a 66-year-old patient who presented with syncopal symptoms, but no respiratory symptoms.
 Based on elevated creatinine and troponins, she was found to have acute renal failure and myocardial injury.
 During hospitalization, she developed “right-sided cardiac overload and likely secondary to pulmonary embolism or extensive microvascular thrombosis.”
 She died within 2 days of an ischemic stroke and cardiorespiratory failure.
 Post-mortem testing confirmed COVID-19 infection.
 The authors state that “COVID-19-associated hypercoagulability and thromboembolisms may thus precede or present disproportionately to respiratory involvement, which is consistent with the concept of COVID-19 endotheliitis” (7).